Serving all people by providing personalized health and wellness through exemplary care, education and research.

-You have a condition called heart failure (also known as congestive heart failure, or CHF).
+You have a condition called heart failure.
 When you have heart failure, a sudden weight gain or a steady rise in weight is a warning sign that your body is retaining too much water and salt.
 This could mean your heart failure is getting worse.
+If left untreated, it can cause problems for your lungs and result in shortness of breath.
 Weighing yourself each day is the best way to know if you’re retaining water.
 If your weight goes up quickly, call your doctor.
 You will be given instructions on how to get rid of the excess water.
+You will likely need medicines and to avoid salt.
 This will help your heart work better.

-Call your doctor if you gain more than 2 pounds in 1 day or 5 pounds in 1 week, or whatever weight gain you were told to report by your doctor.
-This is often a sign of worsening heart failure.
+Call your doctor if you gain more than 2 pounds in 1 day, more than 5 pounds in 1 week, or whatever weight gain you were told to report by your doctor.
+This is often a sign of worsening heart failure and needs to be evaluated and treated.
 Your doctor will tell you what to do next.

 Weigh yourself at the same time each morning, wearing the same clothes.
 Weigh yourself after urinating and before eating.

 Use the same scale each day.
-Put it on a flat, hard surface—not on a rug or carpet.
+Make sure the numbers are easy to read.
+Put the scale on a flat, hard surface — not on a rug or carpet.